sabeekahamed/sabeekahamed/README.md

-- 👋 Hi, I’m sabeek ahamed
+- 👋 Hi, I’m a dynamic programming lover
 - 👀 I’m interested in data structures and algorithm
 - 🌱 I’m currently exploring c++ and system design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m like to work with scalability issues
-- 📫 How to reach me ...
+- 📫 sabeekahamedsagandheen@gmail.com